k21971/EvilHack/doc/evilhack-changelog.md

 - Utilize shield skill to shield bash monsters the player is attacking
 - Prevent shield from being taken away via dwarvish bearded axe attack if expert skill or higher in shields
+- Wand of wishing in explore mode charges